RayRama/netflix-clone-backend/README.md

 yarn start
 ```

-## API Collection
+## API Documentation

+You can check the API documentation [here](https://documenter.getpostman.com/view/17124662/2s93zH1yPv).

+OR

-Download [this](api/example/Netflix.postman_collection.json) file and import it to Postman to get the API collection.
+Download [this](api/example/Netflix.postman_collection-v2.json) file and import it to Postman to get the API collection.